 Jeep Wrangler Chirping Noise While Driving

 If you are hearing squealing sounds noises from the front of the engine while idling then you could have a dry or misaligned belt.
-Remove, wipe down and adjust all belts on the pulleys, fans and put back.
+Remove, wipe down, and adjust all belts on the pulleys, and fans and put them back.

 If it only squeaks when the clutch is depressed you might have another problem.
-In the case where you depress the clutch and the noise disappears but returns when you accelerate, it could be related to your clutch and pressure plate and release bearing.
+In the case where you depress the clutch and the noise disappears but returns when you accelerate, it could be related to your clutch pressure plate, and release bearing.